Val Kilmer biography

 In the late 2000s, he took roles in films including Conspiracy (2008) and The Steam Experiment (2009).
 In 2010, he nabbed a supporting part in MacGruber (2010).

 Since then, he's appeared in the Emma Roberts and James Franco drama Palo Alto (2013) and episodes of the Emmy-nominated series The Spoils of Babylon.
-Val's most recent film is Terrence Malick's ensemble drama Song to Song (2017).
+Val's most recent film include Terrence Malick's ensemble drama Song to Song (2017) and Tomas Alfredson's The Snowman (2017).

 Tom Sawyer & Huckleberry Finn (2014)